azaj01/fara/README.md

 ## Hosting the Model

 **Recommended:** The easiest way to get started is using Azure Foundry hosting, which requires no GPU hardware or model downloads.
-Alternatively, you can self-host with VLLM if you have GPU resources available.
+Alternatively, you can self-host with vLLM if you have GPU resources available.

 ### Azure Foundry Hosting (Recommended)